-At first sight, the Handy Copy Stand looks ideal for use with a digital SLR and a macro lens, with a suitable step-up or step-down filter adapter.
-However, digital SLRs use auto focusing, and when the front of the lens is clamped in the Stand, the auto focus can fail because it is overloaded by trying to move the weight of the camera body and the lens.
-If the front of the lens normally rotates during focusing, then the camera body will rotate instead.
+The front of the lens is clamped in the Stand, and with a lens that extends during focusing the auto focus can fail because it is overloaded by trying to move the weight of the camera body and the lens.
+If the front of the lens rotates during focusing, then the camera body will rotate instead.

 Reproduced with permission from the copyright owner, Olympus Optical Co., Ltd